Missing \right inserted

 \]

-A common cause of error occurs when writing piecewise functions such as the one shown below:
+A common cause of this error occurs when trying to write functions such as the one shown below:

 \[